nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 Because stream and computation names are used to define thread names, Kafka topics, Kafka consumer group, Chronicle files, and metrics, the URN notation `namespace/specific-name` is encoded as an identifier with the form `namespace-specific-name`.
-For this reason a namespace should not contain the `-` (dash) character.
+For this reason, a namespace should not contain the `-` (dash) character.

-For backward compatibility it is still possible to not use namepsace as long as names match `[A-Za-z0-9][A-Za-z0-9_]*` see [NXP-28877](https://jira.nuxeo.com/browse/NXP-28877) for more information.
+For backward compatibility it is still possible to not use namespace as long as names match `[A-Za-z0-9][A-Za-z0-9_]*` see [NXP-28877](https://jira.nuxeo.com/browse/NXP-28877) for more information.

 #### LogConfig

 `LogConfig` extension point enables to define:
 - An implementation (Chronicle Queue or Kafka) and its configuration
 - How to create new Logs if they don't exist
-- When to use the configuration, using a startswith match pattern on the Log/Stream or Consumer Group name.
+- When to use the configuration, using a `startswith` match pattern on the Log/Stream or Consumer Group name.

 For instance: